Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/19-secure-data-access.md

 13. When the warehouse view appears, select the **Date** table to view table data.
 The rows are viewable because the user still has read access to the warehouse because ReadData permissions were applied by using item permissions on the warehouse.

-## Apply OneLake data access roles in a Lakehouse
+### Task 5: Apply OneLake data access roles in a Lakehouse

 OneLake data access roles let you create custom roles within a Lakehouse and grant read permissions to folders you specify.
 OneLake data access roles is currently a Preview feature.

-In this exercise, you assign an item permission and create a OneLake data access role and experiment with how they work together to restrict access to data in a Lakehouse.
+In this task, you assign an item permission and create a OneLake data access role and experiment with how they work together to restrict access to data in a Lakehouse.

 1. Stay in the browser where you're logged in as the second user.
 2. Select **OneLake** on the left navigation bar.
 The second user doesn't see the lakehouse.